dvasilas/proteus/Documentation.md

 ### Decentralized query processing protocol
-1. Given a query, a QPU first tries to process it according the search algorithm it implements (performing index/cache lookup, data store scan)
+1. Given a query, a QPU first tries to process it according the search algorithm it implements (performing index/cache lookup, data store scan).

-2. If not possible, breaks down the given query to sub-queries; forwards sub-queries to neighbouring QPUs
+2. If not possible, breaks down the given query to sub-queries; forwards sub-queries to neighbouring QPUs.

-3. Query break down based on set of rules & QPU knowledge about neighbour capabilities
+Query break down based on set of rules & QPU knowledge about neighbour capabilities.

-4. Each neighbour recursively runs the same protocol; until sub-queries simple enough that can be processed in step1; results then incrementally combined
+4. Each neighbour recursively runs the same protocol; until sub-queries simple enough that can be processed in step1; results then incrementally combined.